Charestlab/shinier/README.md

 ```

 **Scientific Rationale:**
 Composite modes (5-8) apply **two sequential transformations** (e.g., spectrum matching followed by histogram matching).
-The original [SHINE article](documentation/Controlling%20low-level%20image%20properties:%20The%20SHINE%20toolbox.pdf) explains that **multiple iterations** are necessary because:
+Because each transformation modifies the image in ways that can partially undo the effects of the other, a **single pass rarely yields convergence**.
+As detailed in the original [SHINE documentation](documentation/Controlling%20low-level%20image%20properties:%20The%20SHINE%20toolbox.pdf), **iterative application** of both steps allows the algorithm to progressively minimize residual discrepancies between the desired luminance distribution and spectral amplitude structure.

-1. **Sequential Processing**: Each iteration applies both transformations in sequence
+1. **Sequential Processing**: Each cycle compensates for the distortions introduced by the preceding transformation (e.g., histogram adjustment altering spectral power).
-2. **Convergence**: Early iterations may not achieve perfect matching for both properties simultaneously
+2. **Convergence**: Repeated alternation drives both properties toward their joint target values.
-3. **Iterative Refinement**: Subsequent iterations refine the results to better satisfy both histogram and Fourier constraints
+3. **Iterative Refinement**: After several iterations (typically 5), the process reaches a stable equilibrium where further refinement yields negligible improvement.

 **Recommendations:**
-- **Number of iterations**: 5 iterations usually sufficient for dual matching.
-The quality gets better with more iterations but it will take a longer computation time
+- **Target histogram and spectrum**: Avoid providing explicit target histograms or spectra.
+As explained in the [SHINE article]((documentation/Controlling%20low-level%20image%20properties:%20The%20SHINE%20toolbox.pdf)), the algorithm is designed to automatically compute the mean histogram and spectrum across all input images at each iteration, ensuring that the matching process remains adaptive and consistent.

 ---